yilewang/yilewang.github.io/_pages/llm-for-zotero.md

     <p>Open the LLM Assistant in its own dedicated window with a full-sized chat interface and conversation history sidebar.</p>
   </div>
   <div class="rtd-feature-card">
-    <strong>Obsidian Integration</strong>
+    <strong>File-Based Notes</strong>
-    <p>Write notes from Zotero papers directly to your Obsidian vault with metadata, citations, and extracted figures.</p>
+    <p>Save research notes as Markdown files in Obsidian, Logseq, or any local notes folder with metadata, citations, and extracted figures.</p>
   </div>
   <div class="rtd-feature-card">
     <strong>Customizable Skills</strong>
-    <p>9 built-in skills guide the agent's workflows for common tasks.
+    <p>8 built-in skills guide the agent's workflows for common tasks.
 Create your own with simple Markdown files.</p>
   </div>
 </div>